 Vouchers may be used to pay for transportation costs associated with commuting to and from individual's treatment and/or recovery support program and job search.
 Transportation costs must be preauthorized on an individual basis.

 One-on-one or group sessions that teach a client a specific work skill or trade that will result in gainful employment opportunities, such as construction, masonry, commercial cleaning, sewing, barbering, cooking, or computer repair.
-All Vocational Training programs must include a plan for utilizing Employment Coaching in conjunction with Vocational Training classes or have a linkage agreement with an agency that does.
+All Employment Training programs must include a plan for utilizing Employment Coaching in conjunction with Employment Training classes or have a linkage agreement with an agency that does.
 All programs must also submit a curriculum for their program and be able to demonstrate criteria for determining whether clients meet prerequisites for course enrollment (e.g. if you are teaching construction, a client's math level may be a prerequisite for entering the course).
-Please note that ATR will not pay for prerequisite training.